bryanstearns/bryanstearns.github.io/_posts/2022-01-01-new-project.md

 I was taught that there are three things you need to act as a small-airplane pilot: a Private Pilot's license, a recent signoff from an instructor that says your skills & knowledge are up to par, and a recent medical certificate that says you're fit to fly.
 The license never goes away, so I can already tick the first box.
 I'll need to study a bit and find a new flight instructor for the second one.

 And the medical?
-From what I read, I might be able to convince the FAA to grant me a "special issuance" medical, if I can provide them with evidence that my heart is now in good shape and I'm not at high risk of having another heart event.
+I read that I might be able to convince the FAA to grant me a "special issuance" medical, if I can provide them with evidence that my heart is now in good shape and I'm not at high risk of having another heart event.

 However, things have changed a bit since I last flew: there's also an additional class of pilot's license, Sport Pilot, which lets you